OTAKUWeBer/YumeAnime/README.md

-# Yume Animez
+# Yume Anime

-**Yume Animez** is a Python-based web application built using Flask that allows users to search, browse, and stream anime episodes.
+**Yume Anime** is a Python-based web application built using Flask that allows users to search, browse, and stream anime episodes.
 It scrapes data from the **GogoAnime** website, providing users with an intuitive interface to explore anime series, view available episodes, and watch them directly within the app.

 ## Website URL
 - Live Site: [Yume Animez](https://yume-animez.vercel.app/home)